-Children may be admitted to Kindergarten if they have attained the age of five years prior to September 1st of the school year in which they plan to enroll.
+Children may be admitted to Kindergarten if they have attained the age of five years on or before June 30 of the school year in which they plan to enroll.
+NO EXCEPTIONS.

 Attendance in Kindergarten is not compulsory, nor is it a prerequisite for admission to the first grade.
 It is, however, strongly recommended, and the majority of students do attend Kindergarten.